patschuh/KafkaEsque/README.md

 # KafkaEsque
-:information_source: This is a JavaFX application and therfore requires OpenJFX to be installed when using OpenJDK
+:information_source: This is a JavaFX application and therfore requires OpenJFX.
+* When using a JDK that includes OpenJFX simply run it with `java -jar KafkaEsque.jar`
+* If OpenJFX is installed separately run it with `java -jar --module-path="path/to/openJfx/lib" --add-modules javafx.controls,javafx.fxml KafkaEsque.jar`

 ### Create, remove and describe Topics
 ![Create Topic Screenshot](https://kafka.esque.at/images/screenshots/CreateTopic.png "Create Topics")